paddor/cztop/README.md

 You'll need:

-* CZMQ > 4.0.0-rc1
+* CZMQ >= 4.0.0
-* ZMQ >= 4.2.0-rc1
+* ZMQ >= 4.2.0

-For security mechanisms like CURVE, you'll need Libsodium, or compile ZMQ with tweetnacl enabled.
+For security mechanisms like CURVE, it's recommended to use Libsodium.
+However, ZMQ can be compiled with tweetnacl enabled.

 To install on OSX using homebrew, run: